 But to just enjoy the bread is to miss other treats on this small but mighty food menu where plates almost take a back seat to the vast number of cappuccinos, coffees, and affogatos on display.
 (So many kinds are there that a chandelier dangles from the interior’s ceiling with each of the light bulbs instead operating as glass tubes encasing various coffee beans.)
 For my meal, I went with the focaccia bread toasted with truffle butter and topped with cooked ham and sunny-side eggs.
 Its side salad was well-dressed, and the rich, aromatic truffle-infused bread nicely juxtaposed the fresh greens.
 At $22, this was the most expensive item on the menu.

 The dessert menu is as extensive as the food and coffee one.
 (A third menu — for wines — also exists but, unsurprisingly, I didn’t have room to explore it, though it hosts a robust selection of Italians by the glass and bottle, all at reasonable rates.)
-The website notes that Borsalia’s chefs are winners of the prestigious International Chocolate Awards, and the desserts do not contradict this honor.
-In many flavors and shapes, the chocolates teasingly sit under glass and are only overshadowed by the larger, more colorful pastries that spotlight pistachio, fig, and passionfruit, among other exciting ingredients.
+The website notes that Borsalia’s chefs are winners of the prestigious International Chocolate Awards, and the desserts do not contradict.
+In many flavors and shapes, the chocolates teasingly sit under glass and are only overshadowed by the larger, more colorful pastries that spotlight pistachio, fig, and passionfruit toppings, among other exciting ingredients.

 The attentive staff is bolstered by owner Cristiano Rossi, a gregarious and bona fide presence, bringing Italian savvy and a genuine love for people and foods to his welcoming new restaurant.
-Another Borsalia is slated to open in Manhattan, but for now, this one is the new kid on the block, quickly winning over neighbors and brunch-hunters with its something-for-everyone menu headlined with winning breads and authentic, transportive coffees and sweets.
+Another Borsalia is slated to open in Manhattan, but for now, the new kid on the block is quickly winning over neighbors and brunch-hunters on the hunt for winning breads and authentic, transportive coffees and sweets.
 Benvenuto.